MicrosoftDocs/windows-itpro-docs/windows/application-management/app-v/appv-performance-guidance.md

 1. Complete the sequencing steps up to Streaming.

-2. Do not select **Optimize the package for deployment over a slow or unreliable network**.
+2. Don't select **Optimize the package for deployment over a slow or unreliable network**.

 3. Move to **Create Package**.